niccc/Analyzing-Congress-Voting-Records/README.md

-# Analyzing the voting records of GA memebers of Congress
+# Analyzing the voting records of GA members of Congress

 Group 3 "Data Boys" starring:
 • Aaron